 Sleep experts say a baby should be sleeping in its own bed during the first six months, all be it in the same room as its parents.
 The night-time environment should be dark with a quiet and peaceful atmosphere.

 During the day, babies can sleep peacefully in a bright environment and you don’t necessarily have to make sure it’s quiet while your baby is asleep.
-This means your child will get used to night being for resting and daytime for activity.
+This means your child will get used to the night being for resting and daytime for activity.

 Tips to help you prepare for sleepy time: